ucdavisdatalab/workshop_research_computing/installing_software/chapters/01_installing-software.md

 most Python projects, keeping track of the software environment means keeping track of the specific versions of Python and Python packages for which the code was designed.
+-->

 ## Environment Managers

-A **package manager** is a program that can install, update, and remove packages.

-A **virtual environment** is a computing environment with specific software versions that can coexist alongside other virtual environments with different software versions.
-Virtual environments make it possible to work on several different projects at once, even if they require different computing environments.

----

-A **package manager** is a software tool that downloads and installs software packages.
-If you've used R or Python, you may already be familiar with the package managers these languages provide.
+A **package manager** is a tool that can download, install, update, and remove software packages.
+If you've used R or Python, you might already be familiar with the package managers they provide.
 Many modern operating systems also provide a package manager, because package managers have several benefits.
 They
 can:

-* Automatically select software compatible with the computing environment
+* Automatically select packages compatible with the computing environment
-* Automatically install dependencies for software
+* Automatically install dependencies for packages
-* Update installed software, often automatically or with a single command
+* Update installed packages, often automatically or with a single command
-* In some cases, provide guarantees that software packages are not malicious
+* In some cases, provide guarantees that packages are not malicious

 :::{note}
 Most Linux distributions provide a package manager as the recommended way to install software.
-Nevertheless, it is possible to install software on Linux without a package manager.
+Nevertheless, it's possible to install software on Linux without a package manager.
 One way is to download the source code for the software and compile it yourself; another is to download a pre-built binary.
 [FlatPak][] and [AppImage][] are two popular formats for distributing pre-built